Elckarow/Better-EMR-Phone/docs/functions_and_actions.rst

     The framework's equvalent of the ``Return`` action.
 It should be used to return from a phone screen.

 ``menu = False``
     Indicates whether we're in a phone menu or not.
-This is useful when a button is used in a phone screen that's used both in-game and through the ``PhoneMenu`` action (for instance, the ``Back`` button is disabled during a phone discussion).
+This is useful when a button is used in a phone screen that's used both in-game and through the ``PhoneMenu`` action (for instance, the ``Back`` textbutton in the ``phone_discussion`` is disabled during a phone discussion).
 As it is set by ``phone.call_screen``, this variable should be read-only.

 *The* **PhoneReturn** *and* **PhoneMenu** *actions are available in the global store.
 If their values are overridden during init phase, an error is raised.*